-Hawaii Lightning Map
+Hawaii Lightning Strike Map

 Track real-time lightning strikes and thunderstorm activity across Hawaii.
 With an average of 18 thunderstorm days per year, Hawaii is a state with relatively low thunderstorm activity.